sanjaysampat/SanjaySwiftUI/README.md

     * [System Icons](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/system-icons/) (iOS12  and Earlier)
     * There are over 1,500 symbols text that can be used in apps running in iOS 13 and later.
 To browse the full set of symbols, download [the SF Symbols mac app](https://developer.apple.com/design/downloads/SF-Symbols.dmg).

-11. Last work Shape, Animation, Localization, Grid
+11. Listing of conferance rooms example by Apple.
+(Work in Progress)

 <sub><sup>Note :-
-<sub><sup>(1) Replace 'PrivateCommit' with 'PublicCommit' to run.
+(1) Replace 'PrivateCommit' with 'PublicCommit' to run.
 (2) Images of face belongs to their respective copyrights.
+(3) Images of 'conferance rooms example' by [Jan Zavrel](http://www.zavrel.net/swiftui-rooms-resources)
 </sub></sup>